jmdonovan0227/tt-clone/README.md

 - Enhanced profile page with settings and user stats
 - Smooth animations using Reanimated
 - Push notifications for new likes/comments
-- For you, featured, and following sections
+- For you, explore, and following sections

 ---
 *Tutorial by notjustdev:* [TikTok Clone Tutorial](https://www.youtube.com/watch?v=IxfnhAHnfCM)